The Gut Disorder Epidemic

 Why on earth it’s not common knowledge when it is difficult to understate the importance of BUTYRATE to the structure, function, health and fitness of the colon (aka: hind gut, large intestine).
 The function of the large intestine reflects on the small intestine too, and very relevant for our current epidemic of SIBO.
 The large intestine contains trillions more bacteria than the small intestine which are separated by the highly functional ileo-cecal valve.
 This valve allows liquids to be injected into the cecum but not allow reflux of the heavily contaminated cecal contents into the small intestine.
 The function of the ileo-cecal valve is compromised in the absence of butyrate and therefore allows SIBO to progress by retrograde entry of sh1t into the small intestine.

 IBS, IBD, SIBO and Leaky Gut are increasing problems and may lead to serious illness.
 Fiber/prebiotic deficiency is a fact.
+Fibre was considered nonessential nutrients in the past, is now considered to be necessary to maintain an optimally functioning gut, adequate levels of immunity and suppress inflammatory and allergic responses.
 Best first step to try is fix your fibre gap but stick with it as the symptoms might get worse before they get better.
 Oh and yes, intestinal gas is not a disease.